How to Make Red Espresso Tea an Antioxidant Rich Rooibos Tea

 Fifth, allow the rooibos to brew for a few minutes, and then press down the french press slowly.
 Presto-chango you are ready to make your drink!

-Find Espresso grinders for sale and make your own red tea espresso - for best results look for a burr grinder so the tea is ground uniformly.
+If you have an espresso grinder you can make your own red tea espresso - for best results use a burr grinder so the tea is ground uniformly.